Divorce and Separation

 It’s important to note that to meet the one-year separation guideline, the partners must

-Additionally, one of the partners must have resided in Ontario for at least one year prior to the application for divorce.
+Additionally, one of the partners must have resided in Ontario for at least one year prior to the application for divorce by a family lawyer.

 Before the divorce can be finalized